Sasi046/M1_Application_PastryShopBillingSystem/Requirements/README.md

    * 'w' - initially we are in trouble
    * 'o' - will known each and everyone's problem
    * 'T' - being a lot of users

+4 W's and 1 H

+  Who : Administrator can managing bills and adding product.

+  What: An application which can be used to generate bills.

+  When:  Administrator generate bills for customer.

+  Where : It can be used by administrator everywhere.

 Detail requirements